charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 ![Data_Duplicated](Assets/DDuplicated.png)

+* Data Duplication check above confirms the existence of no duplicates.
+Hence, data cleaning isn’t necessary.

 #### Data Drop (Irrelevant Columns)

 * We have used a subsetted data frame to drop non-essential columns and assign them to a new data frame.
 This provides code clarity for future maintenance and streamline the dataset to focus on relevant features.